abramadams/itb2022/README.md

 Install [CommandBox](https://commandbox.ortusbooks.com/setup/installation)

 ## Key Takeaways
-* Why CLI - GUI's are so easy
+* Command Development
-* CommandBox Modules
+* CommandBox Modules & Dependency Injection
-* Development
 * CommandBox Ecosystem
-* Deploying CommandBox Modules

 In this repo/presentation we'll study a Choose Your Own Adventure game built as a CommandBox module to showcase how to develop command line utilities using CommandBox.
 We'll start out with a simple hello world type demo and tack on cool features as we progress from demo 00 to 07.